zxc916684603/ecs/intl.en-US/Network/Elastic Network Interfaces/ENI overview.md

 # ENI overview {#concept_xzg_mgt_xdb .concept}

 An Elastic Network Interface \(ENI\) is a virtual network interface that can be attached to an ECS instance in a VPC.
+You can use an ENI to deploy a high-availability cluster, and perform low-cost failover and fine-grained network management in all Alibaba Cloud regions.

 ## Scenarios {#section_ac1_qnw_ydb .section}